No Bake Cookies

 Yes, this recipe only takes 10 minutes to make.
 And while it’s easy, it always helps to watch a quick tutorial video.
 So make sure to watch the video below!

-- Add in the almond butter, oats, and vanilla and stir until everything is mixed together.
+Add the rest of the ingredients.
+Pour in the almond butter, oats, and vanilla extract, and stir until everything is well combined.

-- Scoop the cookies onto the baking sheets using a medium sized cookie scooper.
-Slightly flatten the cookies using a spoon to desired thickness.
+Form the cookies.
+Scoop the cookies onto the baking sheets using a medium-sized cookie scooper.
+Slightly flatten the cookies using a spoon to the desired thickness.

-- Let the cookies cool at room temperature for about 30 minutes, or you can pop them in the fridge to cool for about 20 minutes.
+Let the cookies cool at room temperature for about 30 minutes, or you can pop them in the fridge to cool for about 20 minutes to speed up the process.

 - Use old-fashioned rolled oats or quick cooking oats.
 When it comes to these cookies, it’s all about which texture you prefer.
 Old fashioned rolled oats will produce a thicker, heartier cookie.
 And quick cooking oats will produce a finer textured, chewier cookie.
 Either works!
 Or do what I do and use a 50/50 mix of both!